 - No wild animals will be used for the purpose of textiles

 - We will always ensure traceability and transparency on any animal derived materials; this includes accreditation for best practice.

 We’re committed to building a brand where everyone feels embraced.
 We know we’re only at the start of this journey, and we need to start looking at our products through an accessible lens.
-For the immediate future, we’re ensuring all posts and communication has alt text embedded and prioritizing diverse representation.
+For the immediate future, we’re ensuring all posts and communication has alt text either embedded or detailed and will prioritise diverse representation.
 We want everyone to have an equal experience of our brand.